-If you decide to take up insurance cover, we will charge you insurance administration fees to cover the expenses of administering insurance through Multitude YourChoice Super.
-The insurance administration fees are in addition to your insurance premium charged by the insurer and are paid to our administrator, OneVue Super Services Pty Limited.
-Table 11 below shows the insurance administration fees that may apply depending on the type of insurance you choose and whether or not you receive an insurance payment.
+If you decide to take up insurance cover, we will charge you insurance administration fees to cover the expenses of administering insurance through Smartsave.
+The insurance administration fees (excluding GST) are included in your insurance premium charged by the insurer and are paid to our administrator, OneVue Super Services Pty Limited.
+Table 8 below shows the insurance administration fees that may apply.
 Refer to the Insurance Guide for details of insurance premiums.

-Table 11 - Insurance Administration Fees
+Table 8 - Insurance administration fees

 Type of fee Amount How and when paid Insurance premium varies - refer to the Insurance Guide for more details Charged at the end of the month and deducted from your Account.
-Insurance administration fee (Group Insurance) 10% of the premium Included as part of the premium charged.
-Insurance Administration fee (Retail Policies) \$77 p.a.
-Charged at the end of the month and deducted from your Account.
-Insurance establishment fee (Retail Policies only) \$77 Charged at the end of the first month and deducted from your Account.
+Insurance administration fee (Group Insurance) 11% of the premium Included as part of the premium charged.

-Part 1: About Multitude YourChoice Super
+Part 1: About Smartsave •

-Part 2: How super works ►
+Part 2: How super works •

-Part 3: Benefits of investing with Multitude YourChoice Super ►
+Part 3: Benefits of investing with Smartsave •

-Part 4: Risks of super ►
+Part 4: Risks of super •

-Part 5: How we invest your money
+Part 5: How we invest your money •

-Part 6: Fees and costs ►
+Part 6: Fees and costs •

-Part 7: How super is taxed ►
+Part 7: How super is taxed •

-Part 8: How to open and operate an Account ►
+Part 8: How to open and operate an Account •

-Part 9: Other important information ►
+Part 9: Other important information •

-Part 10: Key definitions
+Part 10: Key definitions &gt;